MansaGroup/nrwl-nx-action/README.md

     projects: frontend,backend
 ```

-### Run one target on all the projects in parallel
+### Run one target on all the projects sequentially

 This will run the `lint` target on all the projects of the workspace
-in parallel.
+sequentially.

 > workflow.yml